 Dan Beeton directs communications for CEPR's International Program.
 He has more than fifteen years of experience working on international policy issues with organizations including the Center for Economic Justice, Haiti Reborn, and the U.S. Campaign for Burma.
 Prior to joining CEPR, he was associate director for Citizens Trade Campaign where he did research and advocacy on U.S. trade policy.
 His writings on Haiti, Latin America, trade, and other topics have been published in the Los Angeles Times, Al Jazeera America, the NACLA Report on the Americas, Third World Quarterly and other publications.

 Karen Conner joins CEPR after working at the Economic Policy Institute and other nonprofits where she did similar work as a communications specialist.
 She is a former journalist.
 Her documentaries have aired on NPR, Australian Broadcasting Corporation and other radio stations.

 Jake Johnston, Research Associate

 Jake Johnston graduated from Boston University in 2008 with a B.A. in Economics.
 At CEPR his research has focused predominantly on economic policy in Latin America, the International Monetary Fund and U.S. foreign policy.
 He is the lead author for CEPR’s Haiti: Relief and Reconstruction Watch blog and has authored papers on Haiti concerning the ongoing cholera epidemic, aid accountability and transparency and the U.S. foreign aid system.
-His articles have been published in outlets such as NACLA, Boston Review, VICE News, Al Jazeera America, and Truthout.
+His articles have been published in outlets such as The Intercept, NACLA, Boston Review, VICE News, Al Jazeera America, and Truthout.